micans/pick/README.md

 reflen      -           reflen              Length of reference sequence (requires samtools view -h) [sam] refstart    -           refstart            Field 4 from sam format [sam]
 ```

+## Pick philosophy

+Pick enables `map` and `grep` (i.e. `filter`) type transformations of data tables, on the command line.
+The main things I care about are stream (per-line) processing, the usage of column names as variables,
+its interface (the domain-specific language), and the way computes are structured and executed.
+The interface language was designed to be highly succinct, with a syntax that avoids shell special characters.
+Computes embrace a minimalist stack approach, with only three different compute units (constants, variables, and operators).
+These elements combine to allow data transformations of large streamed data
+tables with the ethos of functional programming, specified in a succint manner.

 ## Implementation notes